OdedMous/Medical-Text-Classification/README.md

 | **Figure 1**: Top 20 categories|

 One can see that the dataset is very unbalanced - most categories represent less than 5% of the total,  each.
+In addition some categories can be considered as
+(for example "Surgery" category is kind of superset as there can be surgeries belonging to specializations like cardiology,neurolrogy etc)

 Due to limitations in time and memory, I use descriptions rather than transcriptions (see Figure 3 and Figure 4, which displays their text length histograms).